 - Sales Tax on construction (10.25% in Seattle).
 The numbers above may or may not include tax – depending on your choice of contractor.
 IE a less expensive contractor may be able to build for these numbers with tax included; a contractor with more overhead might tell you these numbers don’t include tax.

-- Design fees (we bill hourly for architectural services, sometimes with a cap on fees) Plan on between 8-15% of planned construction cost.
-Design fees vary from firm to firm, and depend on project type.
-Consultants, such as structural and geotechnical engineers may be required.
-These fees usually don’t run more than $7k for a major project, unless there are challenging site conditions such as steep slopes or wetlands.
+- Design fees: Plan on between 8-15% of planned construction cost.
+Design fees vary from firm to firm, and depend on project type and size.
+We bill hourly for architectural services.
+Once we understand the planned scope of work, we can advise on projected fee amount.

-- Large appliances (owners receive the best pricing when they buy a package of appliances from a dealer).
+- Large appliances (owners receive the best pricing when they buy their package of appliances from a dealer).

-- Elements of construction not readily apparent as you start thinking about the scope: siding patching and painting, upgrading electrical and/or plumbing systems, hardscaping/landscaping, etc.
+- Elements of construction not readily apparent as you start thinking about the scope: siding patching and painting, hardscaping/landscaping etc.

 Hopefully this will give you an idea of the costs involved.
 It’s expensive, but every single one of our clients has told us that when all was said and done, their remodel was totally worth the cost and effort, and has enriched their lives.
 It’s a thrill to hear, and why we love what we do!